MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/effects/touch-tracking.md

 ```

 Much of the structure of this `TouchRecognizer` class is similar to the Android `TouchEffect` class.

+> [!IMPORTANT]
+> Many of the views in `UIKit` do not have touch enabled by default.
+Touch can be enabled by adding `view.UserInteractionEnabled = true;` to the `OnAttached` override in the `TouchEffect` class in the iOS project.
+This should occur after the `UIView` is obtained that corresponds to the element the effect is attached to.

 ## Putting the Touch Effect to Work